Super Sales

 The unique selling point?
 A seamless blend of luxury and discovery—allowing travelers to experience Africa’s wild side while enjoying thoughtful comforts and expert guidance every step of the way.
 Perfect for those who want adventure without sacrificing ease.

-day 1 - Start Cape Town
+day 1 - Adventure starts in Cape Town

 Welcome to Cape Town, a culture-filled port city beautifully placed between mountain and sea.
 This afternoon, there may be the opportunity for an optional excursion up Table Mountain via cable car, if the weather is good.
 The views across the city on a clear day are incredible.
 If the weather is not good, we have a free afternoon with the opportunity to explore the buzzy V&A Waterfront.